kkohbrok/kkohbrok.github.io/index.md

 ## Work and Research

 ### Current Place of Work
-I'm currently working on the development of [OpenMLS](https://github.com/openmls/openmls), where [Raphael](https://github.com/raphaelrobert), [Franziskus](https://github.com/franziskuskiefer) and I are building an open-source implementation of MLS in Rust.
-In my spare cycles, I'm working on my PhD and am still following my research interests.
+I'm currently working at [Phoenix R&D](https://phnx.im), where [Raphael](https://twitter.com/raphaelrobert) and I are working on security and privacy enhancing technologies in the secure messaging space.

+Together with [Franziskus](https://github.com/franziskuskiefer), we are also maintaing [OpenMLS](https://openmls.tech), a free and open source implementation of the messaging layer security protocol written in rust.

 ### Research Interests
-Together with my advisors [Christopher Brzuska](http://www.chrisbrzuska.de/) and [Markulf Kohlweiss](https://homepages.inf.ed.ac.uk/mkohlwei/), I work on bridging the gap between security proofs of composed security protocols and their implementations.
+Together with my advisors [Christopher Brzuska](http://www.chrisbrzuska.de/) and [Markulf Kohlweiss](https://homepages.inf.ed.ac.uk/mkohlwei/), I work on bridging the gap between security proofs of composed security protocols and their implementations as part of my PhD.

 In particular, I work with the State-Separating Proofs (SSP) methodology (see [here](https://eprint.iacr.org/2018/306) for details), which can help with building modular security definitions and proofs, as well as with their visualization.